birdandhike.com logo

 Overview

 Tule Springs Fossil Beds National Monument is a new National Park Service area that was designated in December 2014 and encompasses about 22,600 acres.
 The Monument stretches some 43 miles from the north side of Las Vegas northwest along Highway 95 to the edge of the Nellis Bombing Range.
-At the widest point, it is about 7 miles across, although much of it is fairly narrow, with the narrowest point about 1 mile wide.
+At the widest point, it is about 7 miles across, although much of it is fairly narrow, with the narrowest point being about 1-mile wide.

 Link to Map of Tule Springs Fossil Beds National Monument.